 ADRION Programme, originating during the programming period 2014-2020 to support the implementation of the EUSAIR and its successor, Interreg IPA ADRION 2021-2027 programme, is considered as one of key partners for implementing EUSAIR objectives.
 The Programme was developed in a way to represent a significant part of potential financing source for the projects of EUSAIR interest.

-Furthermore, IPA ADRION programme area is geographically fully aligned with EUSAIR area and Programme specific objectives as selected in 2022 match then all 4EUSAIR Pillars.
+Furthermore, IPA ADRION programme area is geographically fully aligned with EUSAIR area and Programme specific objectives as selected in 2022 match then with the original four EUSAIR Pillars, to which the fifth social pillar has recently been added.

 IPA ADRION primarily supports the implementation of the EUSAIR and is aligned with the macro-regional flagships in specific objectives and proposed related types of actions.

 At least 80% of the IPA ADRION budget, in accordance with art.
 15.3 of Interreg Regulation, shall contribute to the objectives of the EUSAIR.